isomerpages/govtech-gobusiness-main/_start-a-business/1-overview.md

 ## Overview

+Starting a business in Singapore is made easier with GoBusiness, your go-to platform for all the government services you need.

-If you're starting a business in Singapore, here are 7 key steps to guide you:
+Here are 7 key steps to guide you:

 [1.
 Choose a business structure](/start-a-business/choose-a-business-structure/)<br>
 [2.
 Find a business address](/start-a-business/find-a-business-address/)<br>